prowolf/entt/docs/entity.md

 # Types: const, non-const and all in between

-The `registry` class offers two overloads for most of the member functions used to construct views: a const one and a non-const one.
+The `registry` class offers two overloads for most of the member functions used to construct views: a const version and a non-const one.
 The former accepts both const and non-const types as template parameters, the latter accepts only const types instead.<br/>
 It means that views can be constructed also from a const registry and they